Why Was Canaan Cursed?

 Creationists have expected that the worldwide mapping and analysis of mitochondrial DNA and of X and Y chromosomes would fulfill predictions of the biblical model of recent creation, the bottleneck of the global flood, and the distribution from Babel in Mesopotamia.
 However, this author is unaware of any creationists who expected the X diversity in Africa.
 However, the above Bible study has appeared in audio recorded Bible studies since the 1990s when a summary was also published in print.
 That study of Canaan, especially the identification of Canaan's parents being Noah's wife and her son Ham, adds to the creationist's understanding of the human genome a fourth son of Noah presenting an X chromosomal challenge arising from that mother-son relationship.
 So the human race is descended from Noah's wife's four sons.

 October 8, 2009 Prediction

-Scientific Prediction: The extreme X-chromosomal diversity in Africa will be found to be attributable to near-exclusive reproduction of the descendants from three brothers (Canaan, Mizraim, Put) that magnified the genetic challenge of an initial mother-son relationship (which produced Canaan).
+Scientific Prediction: The above historical data based on Genesis leads us to predict that the extreme X-chromosomal diversity in Africa will be found to be attributable to the genetic responses to the near-exclusive reproduction of the descendants from three brothers (Canaan, Mizraim, Put) that magnified the genetic challenge of an initial mother-son relationship (which produced Canaan), and that a factor in our worldwide mitochondrial DNA lineages will be shown to be the genetic bottleneck of four women (four, because Noah's wife also bore a child after the flood).

 Published by the CSF or International Creation Conference: A summary of the Bible study above was published either in a Creation Science Fellowship newsletter or in the proceedings of one of the International Creation Conferences after being written and submitted by James Hilston.
 (I've lost track of where this was published but it was sometime since the mid 1990s.
 If you know, please contact me at BobEnyart@gmail.com or at 1-800-8Enyart.
 Thank you!)